North Annapurna Base Camp Trek

 What's Include?

-• Transportation: Two-way transportation from Kathmandu to Pokhara on Luxury Tourist Bus & Private transportation for Humkhola & return
+• Transportation: Two-way transportation from Kathmandu to Beni & Pokhara to Kathmandu on AC Schedule Bus/Haice & Private jeep transportation for Humkhola & return

 • Meal: Bed/Breakfast in Pokhara Hotel.
 All meals (B,L,D) on OPEN/CHOICE Menu whilst on the trek with tea & coffee.